Sponsored By

 Former developers from Irrational Games' Australia team spoke with PCGamer about the studio's attempt to revive 2K's strategy series XCOM with a first-person shooter.

-This shooter predates Firaxis' 2012 reboot XCOM: Enemy Unknown, and Irrational co-founder and Australia leaader Jon Chey, was something of a tradeoff.
-He said 2K "injected a lot more resources" into BioShock and acquired Irrational in 2006, which in turn freed up the studio to try enabling each team to have its own individual project.
+This shooter predates Firaxis' 2012 reboot XCOM: Enemy Unknown, and Irrational co-founder and Australia leader Jon Chey, said was something of a tradeoff.
+He noted 2K "injected a lot more resources" into BioShock and acquired Irrational in 2006, which in turn freed up the studio to enable each team to have its own individual project.

-While Irrational's Boston team would lead development on BioShock, its Australian side looked at making an FPS installment for XCOM, whose then-last installment released in 2001.
+While Irrational's Boston team would lead development on BioShock, its Australian side looked at making an FPS installment for XCOM, which would've been the first game in the series since 2001.
 Ed Orman, the project's lead designer, told PCGamer how turn-based was "a bit of a niche" back then as shooters were becoming popular, hence "having a crack at a first-person version of XCOM."

 Even so, first-person shooters can struggle with squad commands and partner AI, something Irrational itself ran into with SWAT 4.
-For mechanical inspiration and guidance, Gearbox's Brothers in Arms games were looked at, along with the 2004 shooter Full Spectrum Warrior, which Chey described as "was real-time, but it had a turn-based feel."
+For mechanical inspiration and guidance, the team studied Gearbox's Brothers in Arms games, along with the 2004 shooter Full Spectrum Warrior, which Chey described as "real-time, but it had a turn-based feel."

 Prototypes for the XCOM shooter took on various forms; the Full Spectrum-inspired one was deemed "too niche," according to internal feedback.
 Another pitch, which featured soldiers fighting alien kaiju and climbing atop them, was influenced by Call of Duty campaigns, Shadow of the Colossus, and the movie Starship Troopers.